UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/05_UART_serial.md

 | UART_6 | Cortex A9 user serial   | Not enabled by default.
 It can be enabled on external A9 pinout    |

-## Detailed description

 ### UART 1
-This uart is assigned to A9 core as Debug Serial.
-Over this serial it's possible to access a terminal console to login on Linux shell.
+This UART is assigned to the A9 core as Debug Serial port.
+Over this serial it is possible to access a terminal console to login on a Linux shell.
-It can be accesed by external pinout on these pins
+It can be accessed over the external pinout on the following pins:

 |           | PCB NAME | SCHEMATICS SIGNAL NAME | SCHEMATIC IMX6 PAD NAME | REFERENCE MANUAL Pad Mux Register| ALTERNATE            |
 |-----------|----------|------------------------|-------------------------|----------------------------------|----------------------|